Environmental issues on Maury Island

-Many of these concerns are centered on the proposed expansion of the a gravel site owned by Glacier Northwest.
+Many of these concerns are centered on the proposed expansion of a gravel site owned by Glacier Northwest.

 Gravel mining on Maury Island

 The primary environmental issue on Maury Island is Glacier Northwest's proposal to expand its gravel mine, located in the southern part of the island.
 Glacier Northwest has operated the mine on the island since the 1940s.
 In 1998 it announced its proposal to expand the operation to approximately 7.5 million tons of gravel a year.
 In a presentation at the University of Washington in April 2005, Glacier Northwest senior executives claimed that the expansion of its South Maury Island mine is in the interest of the Pacific Northwest as a whole.
 They claimed Washington uses approximately 75 million tons of gravel and sand per year.
 The Seattle/Tacoma area uses 48% of all sand and gravel, making the South Maury Island site centrally located for supplying this demand.
 They estimated economic growth in the Puget Sound region between 2000-2020 will require an additional 22 million tons of gravel per year.
 They also claimed that Washington, and particularly the Seattle/Tacoma area, may benefit from an expansion of local sand and gravel mines.
 There is also potential for the construction of a third runway at the Seattle-Tacoma International Airport that would require large quantities of sand and gravel.
 Many people believe that South Maury Island is one of the most sensitive places to mine due to the amount of wildlife the area supports; however, Glacier Northwest claimed that mining on the island and barging the gravel off the site will have fewer environmental impacts than would mining somewhere else and transporting the gravel by truck.
-Grassroots efforts and litigation have successfully postponed the proposed expansion yet.
+Grassroots efforts and litigation have successfully postponed the proposed expansion, and eventually led to an agreement in 2010 where a county park would replace the mine.

-According to Glacier Northwest's website, the island is the largest supplier of aggregate in the Pacific Northwest, creating a need for it to continuously extract aggregate so that it can remain the largest supplier.
-Preserve Our Islands, a volunteer non-profit organization claims that if Glacier Northwest continues to expand, nearly ten percent of Maury Island will be affected.
-They also argue that the near shore location of the gravel pit will endanger the eelgrass habitat, which is vital for salmon to spawn.
-POI also argues that toxins will contaminate the island's only source of drinking water and will affect the residents as well.